nikhathfirdose/100-days-of-code/r1-log.md

 **Toughts** : today is the first day of my 100 day coding challenge. i will make the most of it and become a good developer

-**Link to work** : format decimal points (https://www.hackerrank.com/challenges/finding-the-percentage/problem) list comprehensions(https://www.hackerrank.com/challenges/list-comprehensions/problem)
+**Link to work** : dictionary practice with formating decimal points (https://www.hackerrank.com/challenges/finding-the-percentage/problem) list comprehensions(https://www.hackerrank.com/challenges/list-comprehensions/problem)